asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/finllms.md

 ### FLEU

 FLEU contains five tasks.
 It is not maintained for the last two years.
 BloombergGPT is used this benchmark to evaluate the model.
 (They also used 12 different closed-source tasks from Bloomberg data.)

+### BizBench

+It is a a *quantitative reasoning benchmark for business and finance* LLMs.
+The benhmakr consists of eight quantitative reasoning tasks including Q&A over data via program synthesis, code-generation tasks from newly collected and augmented QA data, reading comprehension of text and tables, and understanding financial concepts and formulas {cite}`koncelkedziorski2024bizbenchquantitativereasoningbenchmark`.